-- 1. For the fiscal year ended December 31, 2023 - 2.
-Commission identification number 40058 - 3.
-BIR Tax Identification No. 000-483-747-000 - 4.
-ORIENTAL PETROLEUM AND MINERALS CORPORATION Exact name of issuer as specified in its charter

-5. Manila, Philippines Province, country or other jurisdiction of incorporation or organization

-- 6. Industry Classification Code: [ ] (SEC Use Only) - 7.
-34th Floor, Robinsons Equitable Tower ADB Avenue, Ortigas Center Pasig City Address of issuer's principal office - 8.
-(632) 8633-7631 locals 278 and 281 Issuer's telephone number, including area code - 9.
-Not Applicable

-Former name, former address and formal fiscal year, if changed since last report

-10. Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA

-Title of each Class Number of shares of common stock
+1. .
+For the fiscal year ended December 31, 2024 2. .
+Commission identification number 40058 3.
+BIR Tax Identification No. 000-483-747-00 o 4.
+ORIENTAL PETROLEUM AND MINERAL Exact name of issuer as specified in its cha 5.
+Manila, Philippines Province, country or other jurisdiction of inc corporation or organization 6.
+Industry Classification Code: [ ] (SEC Use Only) 7.
+34th Floor, Robinsons Equitable Tower ADB Avenue, Ortigas Center Pasig City Address of issuer's principal office ADB Avenue, Ortigas Center Pasig City Address of issuer's principal office Postal Code 8.
+(632) 8633-7631 Issuer's telephone number, including area code 9.
+Not Applicable Former name, former address and formal f iscal year, if changed since last report 10.
+Securities registered pursuant to Sections the RSA 8 and 12 of the Code, or Se ections 4 and 8 of Title of each Class Number of shares of cor nmon stock Common Stock, P0.01 par value outstanding 200 Billion 11.

-outstanding

-Common Stock, P0.01 par value 200 Billion

 11. Are any or all of the securities listed on a Stock Exchange?
+Yes [ x ] No [ ] the If yes, state the name of such Stock Exchange and the class/es of securities listed therein:

+Philippine Stock Exchange Class A and B

+12. Indicate by check mark whether the registrant: